 Biologics drugs are unique in that they’re made from proteins from living organisms in a lab, says Dr. Pietrzak.

-"These medications are antibodies that bind to specific parts (proteins) of the immune response interfering with inflammation," she says, and inflammation is the main issue in inflammatory bowel disease (IBD).
+"These medications are antibodies that bind to specific parts (proteins) of the immune response interfering with (chronically active inflammation characteristic of the disease process) inflammation," she says, and inflammation is the main issue in inflammatory bowel disease (IBD).
 "One common target of multiple biologics used in IBD is tumor-necrosis factor alpha (TNF-alpha)."

 How Do Biologics Work to Treat Crohn's Disease?